RavensbourneWebMedia/Dynamic-Web/sessions/05/README.md

   # Workshop

 [Last week](../04#workshop) we used the Firebase API to connect the `app template` interface to the database.
 We also *programmed the behaviour* of the app, so that it can filter and sort data to present only relevant results to its users.

 Lets finish the `app template`.

 ## What happens when someone clicks on a result?
+Nothing, right?

 Users should be able to click through and see details about the person (or ***thing***) they clicked on.

-> In index.html we need to create a  #results section to make our app work.
+> Therefore, to begin with in index.html we need to create a  #results section to make our app work.

  ```<section id="results">
 	            <a class="back button">Back</a>